-Probationary periods are applicable to non-tenured appointments of faculty members on a fulltime year-to-year basis in the regular, special title, extension, or librarian title series.
-Such nontenured appointments may be for one (1) year or for other stated periods, subject to renewal.
-The total non-tenure period, however, shall not exceed seven (7) years unless one of the following provisions applies: AR II-1.1-12 (Family Medical Leave); GR X.C.7.
-GR X.B.3(b) (Leave for Duration of an Election or Term of Office); GR X.C.5.d.
-GR X.B.2(d)(v) (Educational Leave); GR X.B.1(c) (Automatic Delay of Probationary Periods); or for other leaves of absence where the University, in granting the leave, and the individual, in accepting it, agree that time spent on the leave of absence shall not count as probationary period service.
-Except as provided in PartX.C.5.d. and X.C.7., time spent on leave of absence shall count as probationary period service unless the University in granting the leave and the individual in accepting it agree to the contrary.
+Probationary periods are applicable to non-tenured appointments of faculty members on a full-time year-to-year basis in the regular, special title, extension, or librarian title series.
+Such non-tenured appointments may be for one (1) year or for other stated periods, subject to renewal.
+The total non-tenure period, however, shall not exceed seven (7) years unless one of the following provisions applies: Human Resources Policy and Procedure 88.0 (Family Medical Leave); GR X.B.3(b) (Leave for Duration of an Election or Term of Office); GR X.B.2(d)(v) (Educational Leave); GR X.B.1(c) (Automatic Delay of Probationary Periods); or for other leaves of absence where the University, in granting the leave, and the individual, in accepting it, agree that time spent on the leave of absence shall not count as probationary period service.
 An individual initially appointed to the rank of full professor may be given non-tenure status for a period not to exceed one (1) year.
 An individual shall not remain at the rank of instructor in the University for more than three (3) years.
 If after that period, promotion to a higher rank cannot be justified, the individual's appointment with the University shall not be renewed.